jalmassi/PersonalWebsite/content/projects/GanjeeMarketplace.md

 showInProjects: true
 ---

-Building a custom multisite compatible WordPress plugin to build global search with Algolia
+Built a e-commerce website for electronics with React, Node and MongoDB